csci-1301/csci-1301.github.io/docs/README.md

 - Guide on how to install various IDE / software,
 - List of required topics,
 - "How to contribute" / "How to become a UCA"

+These documents will be available as web pages at [csci-1301.github.io](https://csci-1301.github.io)